 The Village, platted in 1867, retains the feeling of an earlier age.
 Its white clapboard homes are situated along streets lined with mature maples as well as the original church, schoolhouse and Township Hall.
 It is similar to an historic New England village.
 During the late decades of the nine-teenth century, both summer cottages and farms homes were added to the village while still other structures were built during the twentieth century.
-As a result, Norwood Village in a quiet rural environment.
+As a result, Norwood Village has a diversity of architectural style that creates a charming village in a quiet rural environment.
 The village is one of Michigan's few remaining nineteenth century rural towns and a treasure worth preserving.